-- A page must match a model having
+- A page must match a model that defines a

 filereferencing the page itself.

-- A page file must be unambiguously matched to a page model using the location of the page file and model properties responsible for matching pages (e.g.:
+- A page file must match a page model using the location of the page file and corresponding model properties responsible for matching pages (e.g.:

 post.
-Each of these models define unambiguous location for its page files (by using
+Each of these models define unambiguous locations for its page files by using

 # stackbit.yaml pagesDir: content models: home: # home model can only be matched to content/index.md type: page label: Home Page Model singleInstance: true file: index.md generic_page: # generic_page model matches all md files in "content" folder, except # "index.md" and files located inside "products" and "posts" folders type: page label: Generic Page Model exclude: - index.md - products/**/* - posts/**/* product: # product model matches all md files inside content/products folder type: page label: Product Page Model folder: products exclude: _index.md fields: ... product_overview: # product_overview model can only be match to content/products/_index.md type: page label: Product Page Model singleInstance: true file: products/_index.md fields: ... post: # post model matches all md files inside content/posts folder type: page label: Post Page Model folder: posts fields: ...